Actively Recruiting

 - Gestational age less than 37 weeks and/or birth weight less than 2500 grams

-- Bayley Cognitive Score less than 7
+- Bayley Cognitive Score below 7

 AI-Screening